OpusCapita/filemanager/README.md

 Detailed documentation for each package is coming soon.

+### Spring Boot Starter

+Spring boot applications can benefit from Spring boot starter package found here:

+* [Spring Boot](./spring-boot) - see README there for details

 ### Basic usage

 Client implementation is an npm package which can be embed into your application.